ryanmphill/shodo-static-gen/README.md

 # Shodo Static Site Generator

 This is a Python script I am putting together that builds a static site from markdown, Jinja2 templates, and static assets (CSS, JavaScript, images, etc).
 Edit your site in the `src` directory, and acces the build in the `dist` directory!
-This currently only supports a single page website, but I am working to expand it soon!

 ## How it works